liammadden/JOTA-numerics/README.md

-This repository contains one file, time-varying-experiments.m, which generates the figures for the manuscript "Bounds for the tracking error of first-order online optimization methods."
+This repository contains one file, time-varying-experiments.m, which generates the figures for the manuscript "Bounds for the tracking error of first-order online optimization methods." arXiv link to come.